-Across the period 2019-2021 I will conduct three areas of research:
+Across the period 2023-25 I will prioritise three areas of research:

-1. The knowledge-making potential for the creative arts, with focus on documentary theatre forms, including 'verbatim' theatre that explores environmental themes.
+1. The knowledge-making potential for the creative arts, with focus on arts-science collaborations that explore environmental themes.

-My related creative arts practice will include development of community-based documentary plays, films and digital projections.
+My related creative arts practice will include development of community-based projects that link arts, science and environment.

-Since 1994 I have taught across undergraduate and postgraduate environmental courses that are interdisciplinary and based on a high degree of interactivity in the classroom.
-My key areas of teaching are Waste and Society, Environmental Controversy, Public Participation and Environmental Policy.
-Most recently I have been teaching within the Master of Environmental Management Program at UNSW.
-My MEM courses have included Addressing Environmental Issues; Tools for Environmental Management; Environmental Policy; and fundamental knowledge courses in Social Sciences and Physical Sciences.
+Between 1994 and 2020, I taught across undergraduate and postgraduate environmental courses that are interdisciplinary and based on a high degree of interactivity in the classroom.
+My key areas of teaching have been Waste and Society, Environmental Controversy, Public Participation and Environmental Policy.
+Most recently (2018-2020) I taught within the Master of Environmental Management Program at UNSW.
+My MEM courses included Addressing Environmental Issues; Tools for Environmental Management; Environmental Policy; and fundamental knowledge courses in Social Sciences and Physical Sciences.
 I have also supervised students in Internships and research projects within the MEM.